geminiplanetimager/gpi_pipeline/documentation/usage/templates.rst

 =============================================================  ==============   =======================================================================================================
 **Quicklook Automatic Polarimetry Extraction**                  Raw files       For real-time reductions while operating the instrument.
 It produces decent quality datacubes without
                                                                                 doing the full calibration process.
-**Simple Polarization Datacube Extraction**                     Raw files       Performs similar extraction to the Quicklook extraction but future versions will include a flexure
+**Simple Polarization Datacube Extraction**                     Raw files       Performs the extraction of a polarization difference cube including dark subtraction, flexure
+                                                                                correction, noise reduction and bad pixel correction.
+                                                                                *Recommended*
-                                                                                corretion, a more thorough noise detector noise reduction, improved extraction algorithm, and a persistence correction **Basic Polarization Sequence  (From Raw Data)**                Raw files       Performs a basic reduction and computes the Muller matrix, rotates the image such that north is pointed up.
+**Basic Polarization Sequence  (From Raw Data)**                Raw files       Performs a basic reduction to generate a Stokes datacube.
+This includes all the steps in the Simple
+                                                                                Polarization Datacube Extraction, plus the least squares Mueller matrix construction of the final
+                                                                                Datacubes.
-**Basic Polarization Sequence (From podc cubes)**               Datacubes
+**Basic Polarization Sequence (From podc cubes)**               Datacubes       Creates a Stokes Datacube from already reduced difference cubes.
+The data is rotated North up and
+                                                                                several additional noise reduction techniques are performed.
+                                                                                *Recommended*
 =============================================================  ==============   =======================================================================================================